What is Risk?

 Risk can be viewed as the combination of the probability of an event and the impact of its consequences.
 Events with a negative impact represent risks that can prevent value creation or erode existing value.
 In order to deliver value to the stakeholders, we must understand the types of risks faced by the organization and address them appropriately and Enterprise Risk Management (ERM).

-Generally, risks to the Company’s success can be grouped into four categories: (1) Strategic, (2) Operational, (3) Compliance, and (4) Financial & Reporting.
+Basically, risks to the Company’s success can be grouped into four categories: (1) Strategic, (2) Operational, (3) Compliance, and (4) Financial & Reporting.

 So Specific examples of each type of risk are included in the table below.